19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 22/2011]

-(11A) The following provisions also apply for the purpose of determining the amount of deductions under subsection (7) to be allowed to the acquiring company for all qualifying acquisitions of ordinary shares in one or more target companies whose dates of acquisition fall within one basis period of the acquiring company:
+(11A) The following provisions apply for the purpose of determining the amount of deductions under subsection (7) to be allowed to the acquiring company for all qualifying acquisitions of ordinary shares in one or more target companies whose dates of acquisition fall within one basis period of the acquiring company, and are qualifying acquisitions referred to in subsection (11AA):

 (a) where the sum of the amounts of “A” referred to in subsection (8A) in respect of all such qualifying acquisitions exceeds $20 million, the amount by which the sum exceeds $20 million is to be disregarded for the purposes of the deduction to be allowed under this section;